Call

 Cluster and namespace mapping

 The UI targets everyday platform and product tasks: find a Deployment, check replicas, scan recent events, jump to related Pods and Services.
-It is not a full observability replacement, but a strong operational layer between dashboards and the shell.
+It is not a full observability replacement (see Monitoring & metrics), but a strong operational layer between dashboards and the shell.

 Namespace and kind filters keep large multi-tenant clusters navigable.
 With multiple clusters, an explicit active context reduces the classic mistake of changing the wrong place.